Blood, Sweat & Tears: Reformations

 In March 2022 original bassist Jim Fielder guested with the group at a series of shows in Florida.

 Under the direction of Dorr and Colomby, the band has enjoyed something of a resurgence.
 Blood, Sweat & Tears donated money through its "Elsie Monica Colomby" music scholarship fund to deserving schools and students who need help in prolonging their musical education, such as the victims of Hurricane Katrina.

+Similar to their 2006-2007 appearances with Three Dog Night's Chuck Negron, the band started off 2025 touring with former Chicago singer Jason Scheff as a special guest.